unocss/unocss/docs/transformers/directives.md

 }
 ```

-This feature is enabled by default with a few alias, you can configure or disable it via:
+This feature is enabled by default with a few aliases, that you can configure or disable via:

 ```js
 transformerDirectives({